Slack vs. Discord Comparison: Which One Is Better for Business?

 Originally, Discord was built for gamers but later became a place where all kinds of group communications could happen.
 Since its launch in 2015, the platform has matured and expanded into business team communication space.
 With a vast repository of custom emoji, advanced server channel organization, public bot integration, Discord facilitated communities to thrive on creative freedom and showcase individuality.

 Takeaway: Although Discord and Slack share many of the core features, there is one major difference.
 Slack is a business software that is designed to be a workspace and a collaboration tool aimed at teams, explaining why it's among the often chosen startup tools.
 Discord, on the other hand, is the app where gamers and other communities can get together and chat about their common interests.
-The answer to the question ‘Which chat app to choose?’ depends on your company culture code, nature of communication within the teams, horizontal and vertical connections between members, etc.
+The answer to the question "Which chat app to choose?" depends on your company or startup culture code, nature of communication within the teams, horizontal and vertical connections between members, etc.

 Slack offers three pricing plans for its newcomers.
 Although there is a free plan, it goes with certain restrictions when the team starts to grow.
 For instance, it includes up to 10 third-party integrations and 10k messages free of charge.
 If you need more features, like 99.99% guaranteed uptime or corporate message exports, you will have to choose from paid pricing plans.